martimesteves1/reddit-memes/CONTRIBUTING.md

 #### Pytest

-I recommend using pytest only when you think your code is going to be either altered or is commonly used in the project.
+I recommend using Pytest only when you think your code is going to be either altered or is commonly used in the project.

-For example, a module that downloads images based on a link column in a pandas dataframe should have tests for things like identifying valid and invalid links, downloading the images in the correct format, saving them to the correct directory, etc.;

-while a module used to train a specific computer vision model is not going to be used in other parts of the project, so it is not necessary to write tests for it.
+For example, a module that downloads images based on a link column in a pandas dataframe should have tests for things like identifying valid and invalid links, downloading the images in the correct format, saving them to the correct directory, etc.; while a module used to train a specific computer vision model is not going to be used in other parts of the project, so it is not necessary to write tests for it.

-To run pytest, use the following command after placing your tests in the `tests` directory:
+To run Pytest, use the following command after placing your tests in the `tests` directory:

 ```bash
 make test
 ```

-or alternatively:
+Or alternatively:

 ```bash
 uv run pytest